dbt-labs/docs.getdbt.com/website/docs/docs/use-dbt-semantic-layer/quickstart-sl.md

 <NewSLChanges />

 The dbt Semantic Layer, powered by [MetricFlow](/docs/build/about-metricflow), simplifies defining and using critical business metrics.
 It centralizes metric definitions, eliminates duplicate coding, and ensures consistent self-service access to metrics in downstream tools.

-MetricFlow helps define and manage metric logic, offering efficient retrieval of metric datasets for data consumers.
+MetricFlow is a powerful component within the dbt Semantic Layer that helps users define and manage company metrics efficiently.
+It provides flexible abstractions and SQL query generation, and also allows data consumers to retrieve metric datasets quickly and easily from a data platform.

 Use this guide to fully experience the power of a universal dbt Semantic Layer.
 Here are the following steps you'll take: